magomimmo/modern-cljs/doc/second-edition/tutorial-20.md

-You can now stop the `boot` process and go back again to the `valip` project directory, because there is something new to learn before deploying the `valip` library to `clojars` for making it available to anybody else.
+You can now stop the `boot` process and go back again to the `valip` project directory, because there is something new to learn before deploying the `valip` library to `clojars` and making it available to anybody else.

 ## Artifact Versioning